redhat-cop/infra.support_assist/README.md

   - [x] Add Cluster Name Extraction - The role now automatically extracts the OpenShift cluster name from the provided API server URL, ensuring accurate identification in case comments and uploads, to avoid user needs to be inserted manually.
   - [ ] Add options to the `sos_report` role to gather data from an OCP nodes using the official method as guidance from Red Hat KCS: [Method 1 - Using SSH](https://access.redhat.com/solutions/3820762) or [Method 2 - Using oc debug](https://access.redhat.com/solutions/4387261) - keep in mind the SOS Report from an OCP node is different from a standard Linux host sosreport.
   - [ ] Add an option to the `ocp_must_gather` or create a new role to gather data for one or more namespace using `oc adm inspect`
+  - [ ] Add some lessons learn and tips how to use this automation on Ansible Automation Platform (Implemented above some useful tips/guidance: **[AAP Lessons Learned for Must-Gather Pipeline](#-aap-lessons-learned-for-must-gather-pipeline))**

 ## Contributing to this collection